| Donors and Fund-raisers The government's HK$1 billion Matching Grant Scheme was launched

 HKUST's mission to enhance technological development in Hong Kong

+and economic development in the Pearl River Delta region.
 The University also received HK$20 million from the Joseph Lau

 Luen Hung Charitable Trust to establish an endowed scholarship program